chidamodu/Pandas-practice/README.md

 # Pandas-practice
-Planning to upload the codes that I find useful while working on Pandas
+Planning to upload the codes that I find useful in Pandas